Minimizing Makespan in Sublinear Time via Weighted Random Sampling: Introduction

 \subsection{New contribution}

 In this paper, we develop sublinear time algorithms for the makespan minimization problem using weighted random sampling where the weight of a job is simply its processing time.
-Note that the lower bound of $\Omega(\sqrt{n})$~\cite{motwani2007estimating} for computing an approximate sum of $n$ positive numbers using weighted random sampling also applies to our problem.
+Note that the lower bound of $\Omega(\sqrt{n})$ by~\cite{MPX07} for computing an approximate sum of $n$ positive numbers using weighted random sampling also applies to our problem.

 Our sublinear algorithms start with a key step, which is to derive a sketch of the input instance by drawing $\tilde{O}(\sqrt{n})$ samples.
 When the number of jobs $n$ is given, we draw the samples in a single round.
 With high probability, the samples will include all jobs with large processing time and some medium jobs, but no small jobs.
 To construct the sketch of the input, we include all the sampled large jobs, divide the medium jobs into groups, where the number of jobs in each group is estimated using a generalized birthday paradox argument based on the samples from the group, and disregard the small jobs.
 When the number of jobs $n$ is unknown, we employ adaptive sampling to estimate the number of jobs.
-Specifically, we sample jobs in several rounds, increase the number of samples geometrically until we can apply the birthday paradox argument to estimate the number of jobs in all groups.
+Specifically, we sample jobs in several rounds, increasing the number of samples geometrically until we can apply the birthday paradox argument to estimate the number of jobs in all groups.

 The second step of our algorithms is to compute an approximation of the optimal makespan for the scheduling problem based on the sketch constructed from the first step.
-To this end, we may employ any existing approximation scheme for makespan minimization as a black-box procedure and apply it to the large jobs.
-For example, we can apply approximation schemes proposed in ~\cite{hochbaum1997scheduling,Leung89,Jansen10} and the most recent one developed by Jansen, Klein, and Verschae~\cite{JansenKleinVerschae20} that returns a $(1 + \alpha)$-approximation for the instance of $\mathcal{N}$ jobs in $2^{O({1\over \alpha}(\log {1\over \alpha})^4)} + O(\mathcal{N} \log \mathcal{N})$ time.
+To this end, we may employ any existing approximation scheme for makespan minimization (\citealp{hochbaum1997scheduling, Jansen10, JansenKleinVerschae20}) as a black-box procedure and apply it to the large jobs.

 In many applications, one needs not only an approximate value of the optimal makespan, but also a schedule that specifies how the jobs are assigned to machines.
 To meet this requirement, we use the concept of ``sketch schedule'' and show that we can modify our algorithms to compute ``sketch schedule'' while keeping the running time still sublinear in the number of jobs.
 Moreover, we present how ``sketch schedule'' can be used to construct a concrete schedule for jobs in $I$ when full job information is available.